Concentration is vital to improve your memory!

 “Concentration is the Most Important Intellectual Habit of Man.”
 Quote

-Not one person in ten thousand can really concentrate.
-Some realize that they do not know how—others drift along the line of least resistance and let their minds vegetate, apparently never suspecting their weakness or realizing that they are an utter failure at concentration.
+Not one person in ten thousand can concentrate.
+Some realize that they do not know how—others drift along the line of least resistance and let their minds vegetate, apparently never suspecting their weakness or discovering that they are an utter failure at concentration.

-To hold steadily all your power on the central thing under consideration without an instant of wavering—that is Concentration.
+To hold all your power steadily on the main thing under consideration without an instant of wavering—that is, Concentration.

 This ONE THING I Do

 A difficult thing to do, and very few minds can do it.
 St. Paul gives us the shortest definition of concentration on record when he says, ” This one thing I do,” brief but tremendously significant.
 Another Bible definition is excellent: “

 Whatsoever thy hand findeth to do, do it with thy might.”